bmorris3/gadfly/docs/gadfly/start.rst

 meso-granulation, g-modes, and granulation [2]_.
 The series of peaks near a few thousand microhertz are the p-mode oscillations.

-The red model in the plot above is the power spectrum of the :py:class:`~gadfly.SolarOscillatorKernel`, which returns a kernel object that can be used to compute GPs with ``celerite2`` [3]_.
+The blue model in the plot above is the power spectrum of the :py:class:`~gadfly.SolarOscillatorKernel`, which returns a kernel object that can be used to compute GPs with ``celerite2`` [3]_.
-The kernel hyperparameters that define the shape of the red model kernel are derived from a fit to the solar PSD observations from SOHO VIRGO [4]_.
+The kernel hyperparameters that define the shape of the blue model kernel are derived from a fit to the solar PSD observations from SOHO VIRGO [4]_.
 Under the hood, the :py:class:`~gadfly.SolarOscillatorKernel` is a sum of many simple harmonic oscillator kernels.